quil-lang/quilc/src/tools/README.md

 ## Circuit Diagrams

+Render a Quil `parsed-program` object as a circuit diagram.
+This uses `common-lisp-jupyter` for inline rendering in Jupyter notebooks, but is also usable outside of a Jupyter session (e.g. the results can be saved to an SVG file).

 ### Usage

-To generate a Jupyter object capable of rendering inline,
+To generate a Jupyter SVG object capable of rendering inline,
 ```
 (plot-circuit <parsed-program>)
 ```